-In order to gain recognition of a redefined PFA, the infected portion of the original PFA must be defined and excluded.
+In order to gain recognition of a redefined PFA, the affected portion of the original PFA must be defined and excluded.
 Phytosanitary measures to prevent the introduction of Karnal bunt into the revised PFA must be implemented.
+Trading partners should be notified after the PFA status is reinstated.